The 14 best Florida beaches for families (updated for 2025)

 Clearwater Beach in Florida (Photo: VisitStPeteClearwater.com)

 A perennial favorite for family beach vacations in Florida, Clearwater Beach draws legions of visitors each year to its sugary white sand and clear shallow waters.
 Lifeguards watch over this stretch of the Gulf of Mexico, and family-friendly amenities include a playground, volleyball nets, and restrooms.
+There are lots of restaurants and shops within easy walking distance, and the free, year-round Sunsets at Pier 60 celebration begins two hours before sunset each night and features artisans and street performers.
+Given the beach’s immense popularity, it’s smart to plan your parking strategy in advance and secure your spot on the early side.

-Where to Stay Near Clearwater Beach, Florida
+Where to stay near Clearwater Beach, Florida

 Book one of the 253 guest rooms and suites at Sandpearl Resort and enjoy access to a 700-foot stretch of private beach, where you can rent a cabana and get food and beverage service from the hotel’s Tate Island Grill.
-Send the little ones to the kids club for nature walks and arts and crafts, then book a treatment at the Spa at Sandpearl for the grownups.
+Send the little ones to the kids club for nature walks and arts and crafts, then book a treatment at the Spa at Sandpearl for yourself.

-5. Hollywood Beach
+5. Deerfield Beach

 Hollywood, Florida

 Want a lot of options for your day at the beach?
 Head to Hollywood Beach, which sits between Ft.
 Lauderdale and Miami.
 Yes, there’s a very pretty swath of sand leading to the Atlantic Ocean, where lifeguards keep watch every day of the year.
-But there’s so much that makes this one of best beaches in Florida for families, and you can access it all by heading out on the Hollywood Beach Broadwalk.
+But there’s so much more to do here, and you can access it all by heading out on the Hollywood Beach Broadwalk.
+This paved brick pathway travels along the shore past an array of beachfront shops and restaurants and spots like Charnow Park, where you’ll find playgrounds and a splash fountain for the kids.
+You can rent bikes for pedaling the Broadwalk or visit one of the self-service PADL kiosks to rent paddleboards for some family time out on the water.

-Where to Stay Near Hollywood Beach, Florida
+Where to stay near Hollywood Beach, Florida

-6. Cocoa Beach Pier
+7. Cocoa Beach Pier

 Cocoa Beach, Florida

 Tweens and teens will love the beach scene at legendary surf spot Cocoa Beach Pier in Cocoa Beach, the closest Florida beach town to all the best Orlando theme parks.
-Grab a spot on the sand to watch experienced shredders ride the waves at what’s considered the “East Coast Surfing Capital,” or book a private or semi-private surf lesson to try hanging ten yourself.
+Grab a spot on the sand to watch experienced shredders at what’s considered the “East Coast Surfing Capital,” or book a private or semi-private surf lesson to try hanging ten yourself.
+This isn’t necessarily a relax-on-the-sand kind of beach, but families with older kids will find lots of activity and good people watching.
+Like most of the best family beaches in Florida, Cocoa Beach has year-round lifeguards, showers, and beach volleyball courts.
+Its namesake pier is lined with shops and restaurants and extends 800 feet into the Atlantic.

-Where to Stay Near Cocoa Beach Pier, Florida
+Where to stay near Cocoa Beach Pier, Florida

-7. Crandon Beach
+8. Crandon Park Beach

 Key Biscayne, Florida